Biomedix-Dialysis/devise-pwned_password/README.md

 # Devise::PwnedPassword
 Devise extension that checks user passwords against the PwnedPasswords dataset (https://haveibeenpwned.com/Passwords).

+This handles the 3 use cases listed in [Troy Hunt's article](https://www.troyhunt.com/introducing-306-million-freely-downloadable-pwned-passwords/):
+1. Registration/sign-up
+2. Password change
+3. User log-in (optional)

-Checks for compromised ("pwned") passwords in 2 different places/ways:
+It checks for compromised ("pwned") passwords in the following ways:
-1. As a standard model validation using [pwned](https://github.com/philnash/pwned).
+1. It adds a standard model validation to your Devise (`User`) model using [pwned](https://github.com/philnash/pwned).
 This:
    - prevents new users from being created (signing up) with a compromised password
    - prevents existing users from changing their password to a password that is known to be compromised
 2. (Optionally) Whenever a user signs in, checks if their current password is compromised and shows a warning if it is.